QGEP/qgepqwat2ili/README.md

                         (default: False)
   --pgservice PGSERVICE
-                        name of the pgservice to use to connect to the database (default: qwat)
+                        name of the pgservice to use to connect to the database (default: qwat) --log                 saves a log file next to the input/output file (default: False)
 ```

 ### Logging

-Logging output to a file can be achieved by redirecting stdout to a file :
+Logging output to a file can be achieved by adding `--log` to your command.
+The file will be saved next to the input/output xtf.

 ```
-python -m qgepqwat2ili qgep import data/test_without_abwasserbauwerkref.xtf > output.log
+python -m qgepqwat2ili qgep import data/test_without_abwasserbauwerkref.xtf --log
 ```

 Please include this when reporting issues.

-Additionally, ili2db and ilivalidator related commands will create a log file named `ili2qgepqwat-yyyy-mm-dd-hh-mm-ss-STEP.log` in your temporary directory (`/tmp` on linux or `C:\Users\You\AppData\Local\Temp\` on Windows).
+For unknown reasons at time of writing, the above logs don't show full errors for ili2db and ilivalidator related outputs.
+Thus, you may want to look at the native ili2db and ilivalidator related logs, named `ili2qgepqwat-yyyy-mm-dd-hh-mm-ss-STEP.log` in your temporary directory (`/tmp` on linux or `C:\Users\You\AppData\Local\Temp\` on Windows).

 ## QGIS integration